-Whether you want to go for an all-in-one-bowl approach or bring a full 16-piece dinnerware set is up to you – and the space in your car.
+Whether you want to go for an all-in-one bowl approach or bring a complete 16-piece dinnerware set is up to you – and the space in your car.

 4. Miscellaneous Essentials

-There are lots of bits and pieces you need for cooking, from oil and tinfoil to camping soap and sponges.
+There are many bits and pieces you need for cooking, from oil and tinfoil to camping soap and sponges.

-And if you’re anything like me, having some kind of system to organize these things will help make sure you don’t leave any essentials at home.
+And if you’re anything like me, having a system to organize these things will help ensure you don’t leave any essentials at home.